Carrooi/Node-Simq/README.md

 For libraries on remote server you can use http or https protocol.

+If you need more control over position of these libraries in result js file, please look below into documentation for `run section`.

 ## Styles

 If you are using some CSS framework, you can let SimQ to handle these files too.
-Styles definitions are also in packages and it is good to separate javascript application into one package and your styles into another, but in this example, we will add styles definition into our first package.

-`./config/setup.json`:
+You just need to define `input` and `output` file.

 ```
 {
 	"nameOfYourFirstModule": {